 Some state parks also rent tipis, including Upper Sioux State Park in western Minnesota, $30 per night, and Michigan's Baraga, Cheboygan, Interlochen and Wilson state parks, $30.

 Take the family on a bike tour

-In the western suburbs of Chicago, Trails for Illinois offers a "bite-size'' bike tour for beginners, GITy Up! on July 20-21.
+In the western suburbs of Chicago, Trails for Illinois offers a "bite-size'' bike tour for beginners, GITy Up! in July.
 It's named for the longer tour on the Grand Illinois Trail.

 Ride 50 miles over two days on the Illinois Prairie Path and Fox River Trail, or just 17 miles.
 It's $85 for food, camping